NuK80/LendingClubCaseStudy/README.md

 # Project Name
-> Outline a brief description of your project.
+> Analysis of data of a Lending Club to ascertain suitability of client for a loan

 ## Table of Contents